cyclonevox/excelizex/README_ENG.md

 #### Instructions:

-Excelizex abstracts a Sheet type, and an excel is composed of multiple sheets.
+Excelizex abstracts a Sheet type, and an excel file is composed of multiple sheets.
 The Sheet type can be used as a parameter to generate excel.
 The Sheet type includes table name, header, etc

 ```go
 type Sheet struct {